SAP-samples/btp-launchpad-ui-samples/btp-samples-cdm-simple-app/README.md

 # BTPSamples for business solution in SAP Build Work Zone - Simple App
-This repository contains the first sample project which is discussed in my blog ...
+This repository contains the first sample project which is discussed in my blog [Designing UI5 Apps as Business Solution for SAP Build Work Zone - Part 1](https://community.sap.com/t5/technology-blogs-by-sap/designing-ui5-apps-as-business-solution-for-sap-build-work-zone-part-1/ba-p/13923459)

 To deploy this sample to your space
 - In the mta.yaml file replace the placeholder {YOURDOMAIN} with the subdomain of the target subaccount